wombleton/gitlaw-nz/acts/D/Domestic Violence Act 1995.md

-    (2) A lawyer appointed under this section may call any person as a witness in the proceedings, and may cross-examine witnesses called by any party to the proceedings or by the court.
+    (2) A lawyer appointed under subsection (1)(c) may call any person as a witness in the proceedings, and may cross-examine witnesses called by any party to the proceedings or by the court.

-    (3) Fees for professional services provided by lawyers appointed under this section, and reasonable expenses incurred,---
+    (2A) The fees and expenses of a lawyer appointed under subsection (1)(a) or (b) must---

+    *   (a) be determined in accordance with regulations made under [section 16D][267] of the Family Courts Act 1980 or, if no such regulations are made, by the Registrar of the court; and

+    *   (b) be paid in accordance with that determination out of public money appropriated by Parliament for the purpose.

+    (3) The fees and expenses of a lawyer appointed under subsection (1)(c) must---

-    *   (a) may be determined in accordance with regulations made under this Act; and
+    *   (a) be determined in accordance with regulations made under this Act or, if no such regulations are made, by the Registrar of the court; and

-    *   (b) are payable out of public money appropriated by Parliament for the purpose.
+    *   (b) be paid in accordance with that determination out of public money appropriated by Parliament for the purpose.

-    (4) The bill of costs rendered by a lawyer appointed under this section must be given to the Registrar of the court in which the proceedings were heard, and the Registrar may tax the bill of costs.
+    (4) An invoice rendered by a lawyer appointed under this section for fees and expenses must be given to the Registrar of the court in which the proceedings were heard, and the Registrar may decide to adjust the amount of the invoice.

-    (5) If the lawyer is dissatisfied with the decision of the Registrar as to the amount of the bill, the lawyer may, within 14 days after the date of the decision, apply to a Judge of the court to review the decision; and the Judge may make such order varying or confirming the decision as the Judge considers fair and reasonable.
+    (5) If the lawyer is dissatisfied with the decision of the Registrar as to the amount of the invoice, the lawyer may, within 14 days after the date of the decision, apply to a Judge of the court to review the decision; and the Judge may make such order varying or confirming the decision as the Judge considers fair and reasonable.

-    Compare: 1968 No 63 s 30; 1983 No 76 s 3; 1994 No 35 [s 3(1)][264]
+    Compare: 1968 No 63 s 30; 1983 No 76 s 3; 1994 No 35 [s 3(1)][268]

+    Section 81(2): amended, on 31 March 2014, by [section 16(1)][269] of the Domestic Violence Amendment Act 2013 (2013 No 77).

+    Section 81(2A): inserted, on 31 March 2014, by [section 16(2)][269] of the Domestic Violence Amendment Act 2013 (2013 No 77).

+    Section 81(3): replaced, on 31 March 2014, by [section 16(3)][269] of the Domestic Violence Amendment Act 2013 (2013 No 77).

+    Section 81(4): replaced, on 31 March 2014, by [section 16(4)][269] of the Domestic Violence Amendment Act 2013 (2013 No 77).

-    Section 81(3)(b): substituted, on 3 June 1998, by [section 3][265] of the Domestic Violence Amendment Act 1998 (1998 No 41).
+    Section 81(5): amended, on 31 March 2014, by [section 16(5)][269] of the Domestic Violence Amendment Act 2013 (2013 No 77).

 ##### 82 Power of court to call witnesses